Concurrency (road): United Kingdom

-The Middle East
+Middle East

-In Israel, two freeways, the Trans-Israel Highway (Highway 6), and Highway 1 run concurrently just east of Ben Shemen Interchange.
+In Israel, two freeways, the Trans-Israel Highway (Highway 6) and Highway 1, run concurrently just east of Ben Shemen Interchange.
 The concurrency is officially designated "Daniel Interchange", providing half of the possible interchange directions.
 It is a 1 mi segment consisting of eight lanes providing high-speed access between the two highways.
 Access from Highway 1 west to Highway 6 south and Highway 6 north to Highway 1 east is provided via Route 431, while access between Highway 1 east to Highway 6 north and Highway 6 south to Highway 1 west are provided at Ben Shemen Interchange.
 The other movements are provided through the concurrency.

-Wrong-way concurrencies

-Since highways in the United States and Canada are usually signed with assigned cardinal directions based on their primary orientation, it is possible for a stretch of roadway shared between two highways to be signed with conflicting, even opposite, cardinal directions in a wrong-way concurrency.
-For example, near Wytheville, Virginia, there is a concurrency between Interstate 77 (which runs primarily north–south, as it is signed) and Interstate 81 (which runs primarily northeast–southwest, but is also signed north–south).
-Because of the way they intersect, the section of Interstate where they overlap has the two roads signed for opposite directions, leading to the town's nickname of "Which-Way-Ville".
-A vehicle might simultaneously be on I-77 northbound and I-81 southbound, while actually traveling due westbound.
-An unusual example of a three-directional concurrency occurs southeast of Rhinelander, Wisconsin, where US 8 westbound (the actual compass direction) converges with southbound Wisconsin Highway 17 and northbound Wisconsin Highway 47.

-An example of a letter-suffixed wrong-way concurrency which is technically in four cardinal directions, is in Knoxville, Tennessee, where southbound US 11E converges with northbound US 25W and westbound US 70 (which is the real compass direction).